 Johns Hopkins Institute for NanoBioTechnology

 INBT’s research in nanoscience is focused on biological and medical science.
-Nanobiotechnology includes developing diagnostic and therapeutic tools for medicine and provides nanoscale solutions to problems in the basic sciences.
-INBT also devotes research to studying the impact of this emerging science on human health and the environment.
-We collaborate with industry on various applications that use nanobiotechnology to enhance the performance of homeland security technologies, drug delivery, and medical devices.
+Nanobiotechnology includes developing diagnostic and therapeutic tools for medicine and provides nanoscale solutions to problems in human health and the environment.
+INBT also provides a range of educational opportunities for students including a master’s level internship program.

 Links: